 Pairing Your Controller with a PC, Mac, and More

-You can also pair your controller with other devices via a standard Bluetooth connection.
+You can also pair your controller with other devices such as a Windows PC, Mac, and more via a standard Bluetooth connection.
 The process is similar to pairing with an Xbox, but you’ll likely have to adapt some steps depending on the device.

 In general, though, to pair your controller with another device, press and hold the pairing button along the top edge near the battery compartment.
 You’ll know your controller is in pairing mode when the Xbox logo flashes rapidly.